oceanprotocol-archive/dev-ocean/doc/sla.md

 events are generated by smart contract where they may or may not be associated with off-chain actions.
 The creator might be an actor, or software invokes a transaction which in turn emits event.
 - **Event Manager**: It is a piece of software which acts as intermediary managing and processing events.
-When a manager receives a notification from a creator, it may pass it to event consumer or apply some rules to process the event before passing it to the consumer.
+When a manager receives a notification from a creator, it may pass it to event consumer directly or apply some rules to process the event before passing it to the consumer.
 In ocean protocol, the network acts as a event manager.
 - **Event Consumer/Listener**: Consumer is an entity that needs to subscribe to an event manager (Ocean Network), and takes actions based on the event type/name.